codr7/gfoo/README.md

 []
 ```

-Slices may be used to print several values at once.
+Stacks may be used to print several values at once.

 ```
   say([1 \n 2 \n 3])